CityOfPhiladelphia/standards-docs/site-content/guidelines/content/formatting.md

 **Calendar**
 Use Google calendar to set up your calendar events.
-Use the [Dates](This is a link to common usage) section of the common usage guide to check your use of date, time, place, and abbreviations.
+Use the [Dates]section of the common usage guide to check your use of date, time, place, and abbreviations.
 All-day events taking place on the same day should be entered all together.
 Use an ampersand (&) before the last item in the list, and do not use a serial comma.

 Example: Monthly payment due for Wage, Hotel, Outdoor Advertising, Parking, Valet Parking & Vehicle Rental Taxes

 **Headings**
 Use Headings to break up content into sections.
-Headlines, page titles, subheads, and similar content should follow sentence capitalization rules.Thank
+Headlines, page titles, subheads, and similar content should follow sentence capitalization rules.

 Example: How to pay your taxes.